djangify/our-spot/README.md

 - Forum over at [DjangoProject](https://forum.djangoproject.com/) - especially Ken

-- Daisy who's [YouTube videos](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) helped me create the CRUD functionality of this site and who also helped me personally.
+- Daisy Mc - thanks to her [YouTube videos](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) that helped me create the CRUD functionality of this site and who also for her personal help.

-- Slack community and Tutor support.
+- Slack community and Tutor support who played their part in helping me find answers.

+- My Mentor [Andre](https://github.com/dreaquil) - who continually pushes me to be a better developer and in this project pulled me back from biting off more than I could chew!

 <br>
+<p align="right">(<a href="#table-of-content">back to top</a>)</p>

+## Retrospective

+At the end of a hackathon we are encouraged to include a retrospective review of working on a project, so I wanted to include one for my project four.

+# reflect on what went well and what could be improved for the next iteration.

+There were a few challenges with the database which meant I had to reset it and start again.
+After the second data crash I moved over to GitPod.

+The main reason I included a Stage Two into this project was to give me an opportunity to build upon my knowledge and skillset.
+I don't have all the knowledge I need to complete this social network but I am keen to learn how to implement them as I learn more.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>